Transformers · OrevateAI

 • Donations to a charity in the person’s name (if they are passionate about a cause)

-Expert Tip: When in doubt, a gift certificate to a reputable local store or a beautifully arranged bouquet of flowers (avoiding red roses unless it’s a romantic occasion) is a safe bet.
-Always ensure flowers are given without cellophane wrapping for a more natural presentation.
+Expert Tip: When in doubt, a gift certificate to a reputable local store or a beautifully arranged bouquet of flowers (avoiding red roses unless it’s a romantic occasion) are safe and appreciated choices.
+For a colleague, consider a high-quality coffee or tea selection, or a useful desk accessory.

 Common Mistakes to Avoid When Wishing “Happy Geburtstag German”